Recent Posts

 Remove or secure all guns, ammunition, and prescription and over-the-counter medications from the person's possession.
 Even acetaminophen and ibuprofen can be dangerous in this situation. - Seek help for urgent needs.

-If someone verbalizes suicidal thoughts, has a plan, or tells you they will kill him or herself, call 911 immediately or take the person to the nearest emergency department.
+If someone verbalizes suicidal thoughts, has a plan, or tells you they will kill themselves, call 911 immediately or take the person to the nearest emergency department.

 Note these crisis phone numbers: